Teaching Assistantships and Internships

 College Writing Programs Interns and Tutors

 A writing intern is a graduate student who provides a writing instruction component in one of the year-long humanities common core courses.
 A thorough and well-organized teacher-training is required before interning.
-Tuition remissions are generally available for students in Advanced Residency.

 The Writing Program also helps to hire and provides training for the Writing Tutors who work in Harper Library and in some dorms during the evenings.
 Tutors do not work in a course; instead, they hold office hours and work with undergraduate students seeking help on a paper draft or an outline.
 Contact the Writing Program for details on salary and training.